brettamusselman/public-company-overview/README.md

 4. **Data Visualization**:
     - Use Flask (with Streamlit or Dash) to create a web application that displays the data in a user-friendly way and allows for the user to interact with the data or request data that is not currently being held in GCP
         - Flask app with Dash in iframes or separate pages
+        - Ended up using App Engine + Docker for this
+        - To deploy, CD into app directory and enter "gcloud app deploy" in the terminal

 **Project Structure:**
 - src/ directory holds clients directory with wrappers around the APIs as well as main.py and api_server.py